Meatoshield/Miniclip_Assignment_LarsTemmink/ReadMe.txt

 ScreenSwitcher
 	Currently keeps one instance of each screen after they have been created. reusing them is good but it does mean that I need to reset them.
 	It would also work without storing any of the instances within ScreenSwitcher and destroying screens when we switch to the next screen.
-	Edit: The states no longer hold any data that would need to reset when going to that state a second time so that drawback is gone.
+	Edit: The states no longer hold any data that would need to be reset when going to that state a second time so that drawback is gone. the fact that these states don't have a pressence in the scene makes it a bit more difficult to connect the UI.

 Project Hierarchy
 	I like to group Assets together that belong to the same Object/Functionality/system, not by asset Type.